Subscribe To This Site

 Give everything a good stir and leave to cook for around two hours.

 After two hours you might want to remove some of the fat which has floated to the surface.
-I always think this is unnecessary, as fat adds flavour but if you are thinking of your waistline, then removing some of the fat is good.
+I often think this is unnecessary, as fat adds flavour but if you are thinking of your waistline, then removing some of the fat is good.
+The amount of fat which comes off some cuts such as ox tail can be extraordinary.
 Take the Dutch oven off the heat source to do this and let the fat rise for a few minutes.

 Add fresh chopped veg, according to what is in season.
 Don't put in too many or too many different types of vegetable.
 You want the flavours to stay distinct.
 I like to add fresh tomatoes and a stick or two of celery and maybe some carrot.
 Top up the water level, if needed so that the meat is not tending to get too sticky.
 The ox tails do tend to become quite glutinous.